docsforadobe/after-effects-scripting-guide/docs/other/fontobject.rst

 **Description**

-For Variable fonts will return an ordered array of length matching the number of design axes defined by the font”
+For Variable fonts will return an ordered array with a length matching the number of design axes defined by the font.

 .. note::
   Will return undefined for non variable fonts.

 **Type**

-Array of Floats; read-only.
+Array of floating-point values; read-only.

 ----